sourcegraph/handbook/content/engineering/developer-insights/index.md

 In addition to team specific channels, we communicate in the following org-wide channels in Slack:

-[#developer-insights-internal](https://sourcegraph.slack.com/archives/C01EM5J1NF8): Our weekly check-in (facilited through Geekbot) go into this channel as well as all org-wide commmunication.
+#developer-insights-internal go into this channel as well as all org-wide commmunication.
 Random conversations, banter, jokes etc. are all welcome here.

-[#developer-insights-org-leadership](https://sourcegraph.slack.com/archives/C01P1TVDJR4): This channel is for the Engineering Managers, Product Managers and Product Designers to discuss higher-level matters impacting the whole org.
+#developer-insights-org-leadership: This channel is for the Engineering Managers, Product Managers and Product Designers to discuss higher-level matters impacting the whole org.

 #### Slack acknowledgment